 Telomere attrition is a cause of cellular damage, also known as a primary hallmark of aging.
 Mitochondrial dysfunction is a response to damage, also known as the antagonistic hallmark of aging.
 Hallmarks of aging can be summarized as follows:

 |Antagonistic hallmark||Response to damage||

 |Integrative hallmark||Culprits of the phenotype||

-Aging is defined as diminished response to stress, escalation of homeostatic imbalance and the enhanced threat from aging-related pathologies.
+Aging is defined as a diminished response to stress, escalation of homeostatic imbalance and the enhanced threat from aging-related pathologies.

-There is a multitude of theories and speculations proposed and various traits of aging identified to better expound this mysterious but inevitable phenomenon.
+There is a multitude of theories and speculations proposed and various traits of aging identified to better expound on this mysterious but inevitable phenomenon.
 None of them, however, enjoy unequivocal evidence to explain aging.

 Mitochondrial dysfunction and Telomere attrition are important contributors to the decline in a cell’s vigor, vitality and functioning, ultimately leading to senescence.

 Mitochondria are termed as the powerhouse of a cell.
 Along with the generation of the energy currency of a cell, ATP, mitochondria inadvertently also give rise to free radicals.
 Free radicals can potentially cause nuclear and mitochondrial genomic instability, severe damage to the cellular homeostasis and aging.

 Mitochondria possess their own customized mitochondrial DNA.
 It is prone to damage in a multitude of ways and can lead to aging.

 Mitochondrial dysfunction is an integral component of replicative senescence theory concerning the stem cells.
 It is also implicated in sarcopenia.